16 ACPE Credits

 Taormina, Italy - Taormina has long enchanted visitors with the beauty of its mountain and sea views.
 Be sure to discover the Teatro Greco, one of Sicily's most celebrated sights, beautifully preserved and boasting perfect acoustics - it's frequently used for operatic and theatrical concerts.
 Wander the twisting medieval streets of the town that inspired D.H.
 Lawrence and Truman Capote.
 Then take time out at a cafe on a sunny piazza, soaking up views of Mt.
 Etna in the distance

-Naples, Italy - Capital of Southern Italy, the largest city of Campania, Naples is the third most populated city in Italy (after Rome and Milan), with over a million inhabitants, and is the most important industrial center and trading port for the South.
+Naples, Italy - Capital of Southern Italy and the largest city in Campania, Naples is the third most populated city in Italy (after Rome and Milan) with over a million inhabitants.
+It's the most important industrial center and trading port for the South.
 Naples itself can provide a day's fun and entertainment, if its somewhat rundown appearance doesn't dissuade you.
 Or, join a tour of incredible Pompeii, frozen in time since A.D.
 79 when Mt.
 Vesuvius brought an end to that then-thriving city.
 Or, take a quick ferry across the bay to the flowery Isle of Capri.
 Or, (yes, there's more) visit fabulous Sorrento, vacation spot for the well to do.

 Livorno (Florence/Pisa), Italy - One of Italy's oldest port cities, Livorno is a small but historically rich city.
 Check out the red-hued Fortezza Nuova, a 16th-century fortress, and the surrounding area known as Nuova Venezia ("New Venice"), and take a mini-sailboat ride through its charming canals.
 Cruise to Livorno and use the city as your jumping-off point to the beauty of Tuscany: Take the 30-minute drive to Pisa and snap a quintessential picture with the city's famous leaning tower.
 Or head to Florence — about an hour from Livorno by car or train — where you can see the unmistakable Duomo ("dome") and the Byzantine-style frescoes of Saint John's Baptistery.

-Ajaccio, Corsica, France - Ajaccio, Corsica is a gorgeous mix where French and Italian mix harmoniously in Corsican culture.
-Set between sandy beaches and a backdrop of rugged mountains, it is the birthplace of Napoleon Bonaparte and monuments and squares here celebrate his triumphs.
-Walk the trails through the fields, Bike to the beach or into the foothills, visit the market and sample their fresh mediterranean offerings or visit the mountains and delight in the scent of sun-warmed thyme.
-In short, soak up the experience of mediterranean island life.
+Ajaccio, Corsica, France - Ajaccio, Corsica is a gorgeous place where French and Italian influences mix harmoniously into the Corsican culture.
+Set between sandy beaches and rugged mountains, it is the birthplace of Napoleon Bonaparte; and numerous monuments and squares here celebrate his legacy.
+Bike to the beach or into the foothills, visit the market and sample fresh mediterranean offerings, or head out to the mountains and delight in the scent of sun-warmed thyme.
+In short, this is the place to live the mediterranean island life.

 Our staff can assist you with all your travel arrangements.